You Don’t Always Have to Feel Exhausted

 Tongue Evaluation And Treatment

-Dr. Bangs will assess your tongue’s position and movement to determine if it is contributing to airway obstruction, for instance if you have a tongue-tie that is restricting your tongue’s movement.
-Treatments may include exercises to improve your tongue posture or a procedures to release your tongue-tie, allowing your tongue to rest in a better position.
+Dr. Bangs assesses your tongue’s position and movement to determine if it is contributing to airway obstruction.
+She checks specifically for a tongue-tie that restricts movement.
+Treatments may include exercises to improve your tongue posture or a procedure to release your tongue-tie.
+This allows your tongue to rest in a better position.

 Laser Treatment

 This option is best if you experience snoring without an actual obstruction stopping your breathing during sleep.
-The minimally invasive laser treatment aims to tighten the collagen in the back of your throat, which can increase your airway opening and reduce snoring.
-The procedure involves three sessions, spaced 3-4 weeks apart and you might experience a mild sore throat for a day after each session.
+The minimally invasive laser treatment aims to tighten the collagen in the back of your throat.
+This can increase your airway opening and reduce snoring.
+The procedure involves three sessions spaced 3 to 4 weeks apart.
+You might experience a mild sore throat for a day after each session, but the effects quickly subside after that.

 Ready To Take Back Your Sleep?

-Get started by scheduling an appointment with us and then completing the form below before your appointment.
-With comprehensive sleep apnea treatment with Dr. Bangs, you can finally get the deep, restorative rest you’ve been missing.
+Get started by scheduling an appointment with Dr. Bangs and then completing the form below before your visit.
+With comprehensive sleep apnea treatment, you can finally get the deep, restorative rest you’ve been missing.

 Frequently Asked Questions